mirthbottle/data-challenges/README.md

 ## Submission
 When you are ready to submit your solution, please follow these instructions:
+* Please do not fork this repo to your own GitHub account!
-* Fork this repo on your own GitHub account.
+* Instead, download this repo to your local machine and create a new repo as a copy of it on your own GitHub account.
-* Commit all of your work to the fork, including all of your source code and configuration files, as well as any compiled files.
+* Commit all of your work to a new branch on your copy of the repo.
-* Submit a pull request to this repository and include any necessary instructions.
+* Submit your work via email as a .zip file containing your working branch of the repo and include any necessary instructions.